smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	* Move shpConvert.html to Node express server; make so does not need network.
 Also needed for IE
 	* Add topoJSON support
 	* Zip file support.
 Convert zlib, zip file support to async
-	* Check that minuimum resolution shapefile has only 1 area
+	* Check that minimum resolution shapefile has only 1 area
     * Large file support (coa2011)

 	Maybe list: